Aircraft category: United States of America

 Aircraft categories are also defined with respect to the certification of aircraft, to mean "a grouping of aircraft based upon intended use or operating limitations."
 Examples include transport, normal, utility, acrobatic, limited, restricted, and provisional.

 EASA

 In EASA states, "Category of aircraft" means a categorisation of aircraft according to specified basic characteristics.
 Examples include aeroplane, powered-lift, helicopter, airship, sailplane, and free balloon.

+United Kingdom

+In the United Kingdom, the categories of aircraft are: